-Because of the important role that zones play in DNS, zone should be available from more than one DNS server on the network to provide availability and fault tolerance when resolving name queries.
+The zone should be available from more than one DNS server on the network.
+This is to provide availability and fault tolerance when resolving name queries.
 Otherwise, if a single server is used and that server is not responding, queries for names in the zone can fail.
 For additional servers to host a zone, zone transfers are required to replicate and synchronize all copies of the zone used at each server configured to host the zone.

-1) During new configuration, the destination server sends an initial “all zone” transfer (AXFR) request to the master DNS server configured as its source for the zone.
+1) During the new configuration, the destination server sends an initial “all zone” transfer (AXFR) request.
+This is to the master DNS server configured as its source for the zone.

 2) The master (source) server responds and fully transfers the zone to the secondary (destination) server.

-3) The zone is delivered to the destination server requesting the transfer with its version established by use of a Serial number field in the properties for the start of authority (SOA) resource record (RR).
-The SOA RR also contains a stated refresh interval in seconds (by default, 900 seconds or 15 minutes) to indicate when the destination server should next request to renew the zone with the source server.
+3) The zone is delivered to the destination server requesting the transfer with its version.
+It is the one established by the use of a Serial number field in the properties.
+This is made for the start of authority (SOA) resource record (RR).
+The SOA RR also contains a stated refresh interval in seconds (by default, 900 seconds or 15 minutes).
+This is to indicate when the destination server should next request to renew the zone with the source server.

-4) When the refresh interval expires, an SOA query is used by the destination server to request renewal of the zone from the source server.
+4) When the refresh interval expires, an SOA query is used by the destination server.
+This is to request the renewal of the zone from the source server.

 5) The source server answers the query for its SOA record.